kanru-wang/notes/survival_analysis.md

   - Whereas in a proportional hazards (PH) model, the covariates act multiplicatively on the hazard, in an AFT model the covariates act multiplicatively on time.

 Construct a dataset in one of the following ways
+- Duration is measured from when each customer starts to exist, until its event (or censor) date.
+We would not have window features.
+- Given source data is available from time `t` and window features take a span of `s`, we model all customers that already have a history of `s` at the time `t + s`.
+We would not have window features.
+In production, we would not be able to apply this model to relatively new customers who have a tenure <= `s`.
-- Starting date: randomly chosen month between 1 to n before the event / censor date.
-Probability mass function of event samples is used to randomly generate censor dates for non-event samples, so that (1) observation periods for event and non-event samples are consistent, (2) the test set can be naturally created.
+- Starting date is a randomly chosen month between 1 to n before the event (or censor) date.
+Probability mass function of event customers is used to randomly generate censor dates for non-event customers, so that (1) observation periods for event and non-event samples are consistent, (2) the test set can be naturally created.
 Furthermore, window features are available for modeling.